Baldassini History, Family Crest & Coats of Arms

 The surname Baldassini was first found in the city of Cremona, which lies just south of Milan.
 The earliest records of the family lie here with the Baldesio family in the 8th century.

-Important Dates for the Baldassini family
+Early History of the Baldassini family

 This web page shows only a small excerpt of our Baldassini research.
 More information is included under the topic Early Baldassini History in all our PDF Extended History products and printed products wherever possible.